-If you are a beginner, 1 hour will probably do.
+Most people will be happy with an hour.
+You get 20 minutes extra for dressing, so an hour is really 80 minutes.
+Besides, overtime is cheap (30 tenge/minute last time we checked).
 Experienced relaxers can take 2 hours to explore all the options and get a really good soak.
 Prices are discounted before 5pm on weekdays.
 It is also less crowded at these times.

-I recommend to start with the Finnish sauna (10 minutes at each level), move on to the Turkish steam bath (2 times 5 minutes) and only then to head for the Russian banya (as long as you can handle).
-After each exit, take 3 contrast bucket showers and cool down at the plunge pool for a while.
+A full-on 2-hour ritual could go like this: start with the Finnish sauna (10 minutes at each level), move on to the Turkish steam bath (2 times 5 minutes) and only then to head for the Russian banya (as long as you can handle).
+After each exit, take 2-3 contrast bucket showers and cool down at the plunge pool for a while.
 Finish off in the Moroccan hammam, and do not forget to drink.